DerOrfa/trymount/Readme.md

-# Experimental tool trigger UNIX automounts or time out
+# Experimental tool to trigger UNIX automounts or time out

 ## usage